QASymphony/shell-agent-samples/postman-nodesjs/README.md

                         Values can be 'release' 'test-suite' or 'test-cycle'

     -c credentials      The file that has the appropriate qTest Credentials for this script.
-                        It should be json content like:
+                        It should be json content, like below:
                         {
                             email: "<qtest_email>",
                             password: "<qtest_password>",